 Step One

-First, find the perfect spot for your bug hotel, make sure that it is somewhere where the ground is firm and level to prevent pooling or flooding.
-Where ever you choose to put your bug hotel will have an effect on the type of creatures you will get visiting it.
-Some will like your bug hotel to be damp and cool others will prefer dry and the warmth of the sun.
-Don’t build it too high, under 1 metre is great and keep the structure as basic and as stable as possible.
+First, find the perfect spot for your bug hotel; make sure it is somewhere where the ground is firm and level to prevent pooling or flooding.
+Wherever you choose to put your bug hotel will affect the type of creatures you will get visiting it.
+Some will like your bug hotel to be damp and cool, while others will prefer dry and the sun’s warmth.
+Don’t build it too high; under 1 metre is excellent, and keep the structure as basic and stable as possible.

-Start with your wooden pallet to make a base, you could strengthen the base with bricks around the corners.
-Continue building upwards with your bricks and pallets to create layers and a stable structure as you go.
+Start with your wooden pallet to make a base; you could strengthen the base with bricks around the corners.
+Continue building upwards with your bricks and pallets to create layers and a stable structure.

 Step Two

 Fill up the gaps!
-You want to create lots of different small spaces for insects, they will love tunnels and crevices to make into their homes.
-Bark and wood are great for encouraging spiders, beetles, and woodlice into your hotel.
-Your Bamboo canes are perfect for solitary bees as they love small holes if you don’t have bamboo but plenty of old logs simply drill holes into the logs.
-Dry leaves, sticks or straw are great for making a base that will be similar to a woodland floor.
-Why not put a box for hedgehogs into the base of your hotel too?
+You want to create many small spaces for insects; they will love tunnels and crevices to make into their homes.
+Bark and wood are fantastic for encouraging spiders, beetles, and woodlice into your hotel.
+Bamboo canes are perfect for solitary bees as they love small holes.
+If you don’t have bamboo but plenty of old logs, drill holes into the logs.
+Dry leaves, sticks or straw are great for making a base similar to a woodland floor.
+Why not put a box for hedgehogs into the base of your hotel, too?

 Step Three

 When you’ve finished filling up the gaps inside your bug hotel you will be ready to give it a roof.
 A roof will help to keep your bug hotel suitably dry.
-You could use large branches with leaves on, old roof tiles or wood, long logs or even some soil on top as well.
+You could use large branches with leaves, old roof tiles or wood, long logs or even some soil on top.

-Give your bug hotel a sign or even a hotel name for a personal touch that children will love, and you’re ready to meet your bug residents.
+Give your bug hotel a sign or a name for a personal touch that children will love, and you’re ready to meet your bug residents.

 Buy a ready-made bug hotel

-If DIY is not your strong point but you still want a bug hotel in your garden there are plenty you can buy too that only require the perfect placement.
+If DIY is not your strong point but you still want a bug hotel in your garden, there are plenty you can buy, too, that only requires the perfect placement.
 We have picked a few of our favourites out for you to consider.

 Look after your bug hotel

-Sit back, and enjoy watching the different species visiting your hotel.
-However, it will require a little cleanup and maintenance every now and again to ensure that it is protected from unwanted germs.
-A great time to do this is late on in Spring as your bug residents will have probably moved on after Winter.
-At this time think about replacing dry materials such as straw and leaves and add fresh in instead.
-Give your bricks or stones a brush out and a general tidy around will have it ready for another year.
+Sit back and enjoy watching the different species visiting your hotel.
+However, it will require a minor cleanup and maintenance to protect it from unwanted germs.
+A great time to do this is late in Spring, as your bug residents will probably have moved on after Winter.
+Consider replacing dry materials such as straw and leaves and adding fresh ones.
+Give your bricks or stones a brush out and a general tidy around to have it ready for another year.